Last updated: June 5, 2026

-- Digital Arrival Card (TDAC) now mandatory (from May 2025).
+- Digital Arrival Card (TDAC) now mandatory (since May 2025).

 - Visa exemption stay may be reduced from 60 to 30 days for some nationalities.